 She winced feeling as if her brother was now also a father and a grandfather in one.
 “Silphium is not very effective.”

-He glared.
-“A lecture wouldn’t begin to erase the path you are on.”
-He tapped at the coat fabric of his chest, outlining the shape of the bible buried beneath. “‘They who cannot control their passion, let them wed.’
-There is a reason for matrimonial laws, Jemdanee.
-It prevents women from being abandoned when things go wrong.”
+Tapping at the coat fabric of his chest, he outlined the shape of a bible buried beneath.
+“There is a reason for matrimonial laws, cherub.
+Sin and the Lord’s will aside, it prevents women like you from being abandoned when things go wrong.”

 “He has not abandoned me.”